Azure/iot-hub-device-update/docs/agent-reference/upgrade-guide.md

 ### DU Agent Settings Changes

 The DU Agent properties can be specified in the `agents` array.
-Note that for Public Preview Refresh, only 1st Agent Settings is supported.
+Note that for Public Preview Refresh, all agent properties will be read from `agents[0]`.

 <table>
 <tr>